Restaurant owners, residents relieved as outer Capitol fence comes down

 Valanos and his wife, Kiki Valanos, were elated when their son, who lives a short walk from the restaurant, gave them a call on Friday morning with good news.

 “He was really choked up,” Kiki Valanos said.
 “He told John, ‘It’s coming down.
-It’s finally open.’ ” They plan to reopen Monocleon April 13.
+It’s finally open.’ ” They plan to reopen Monocle on April 13.

 Tong said she has tried to make the best of the situation by befriending some of the National Guard troops stationed across the street from the restaurant and donating hot meals to them.